HackYourFutureBelgium/home/students/hyf-workflows/asking-for-help.md

 ### Labels: `question`

-When you are blocked on your individual homework assignments, you can create an **i-need-help** issue and share it on the class Slack channel.
+When you are blocked on your individual homework assignments, you can create a **question** issue and share it on the class Slack channel.
 Please include screen shots of your debugger, [link\(s\) to specific line\(s\) of code](https://help.github.com/en/github/managing-your-work-on-github/creating-a-permanent-link-to-a-code-snippet), and a list of things you've already tried.
 There is a template issue available with the sections you should fill in, the better you explain your problem the more we can help you.

 ### Project Board: `BLOCKED`